 UPPERCLASS EXAMS: Morning upperclass exams start at 8:30 a.m.
 Monday-Friday during the first week of exams and Monday-Wednesday during the second week of exams.
-The only EXCEPTIONS to this are:
+The only EXCEPTION to this is:

 FIRST YEAR EXAMS: First year exams begin at 1 p.m.

 All exams are graded anonymously by assigned exam number.
 New exam numbers have been assigned for this semester and you may not use last semester’s number.
 Exam number cards may be picked up from Patty Cavanagh at the Reception Desk in the Dean’s Office.
 All students who will be taking final exams, including graduate students, must have an exam number.
 Exam numbers will not be available in the exam rooms.
 Forgetting your number may result in a delay of the start of your test!
 It will not delay the rest of the class.

 If you have two exams scheduled for the same day or four exams in a row and need to reschedule an exam, see Vicki Lill.

 There are no proctors in the exam rooms at the College of Law.
 Students are on their honor.
 If you see someone doing something that he or she should not be doing—for example, writing after time has been called or consulting sources students are not authorized to consult—it is your obligation to report that student either to Marc Pearce or to any member of the Student-Faculty Honor Committee.